sstephenson/aoc21/README.md

 corresponding to the day and problem.
 The `solve` program makes the following assumptions about its environment:

+* The `TMPDIR` environment variable will be set to the path of a writable temporary directory.
 * The current working directory will be set to the parent directory of the `solve` program.
 * The program will read the day’s input from stdin.